 Back-up sites are also available to ensure that the educational process is continuous.
-Some externship requires students to have an interview before being accented to the

 Some externship requires students to have an interview before being accepted to the site, criminal background checks, immunizations, and/or a health clearance During Externship orientation with the externship coordinator, students are provided a list of required immunizations.
 All costs for background checks, immunizations, and health clearance are the responsibility of the student.
 For students who are pregnant at the time of externship, the externship site may or may not accept a student who is pregnant.